Life Is Unpredictable, But Your View And Reaction Don’t Have to Be

 When examining your emotional health, you have to think about two things:

-The areas in life that are stressing you out
+The areas in life that are stressing you out.

-The areas you are passionate about but have been disregarding
+The areas you are passionate about but have been disregarding.

 Find the habits that take away from your happiness and set a course to break them and replace them with better habits that will lead to your best life.
-Life is unpredictable, but if you focus on your habits and doing what you need to do, you will be prepared for anything.
+Life is unpredictable, but if you focus on your habits and doing what you need to do, you will be prepared for anything unexpected.

 Don't let this perfect opportunity pass you by.
-Be the person who emerges from this pandemic victorious, taking this unpredictable life by the horns and maintaining a positive outlook on the life you're creating for yourself.
+Be the person who emerges victorious, taking this unpredictable life by the horns and maintaining a positive attitude and outlook on the life you're creating for yourself.

 Fire On All Cylinders!

 This week we're talking about emotional health, but every week we will examine each core so you can learn how to reinvent your life in all five cores.
 After examining each core and enacting change, your life will be completely transformed into the one you want to live.
 Create success habits.

-Prioritize new goals for your physical health, new ideas for your career and finances, and deeper relationships with the people you love.
+Prioritize new goals for your physical health, new ideas for your career and finances, and deeper connections with the people you love.
 And, of course, the emotional health that has you feeling relaxed and ready to take on the world.

 Write down your “Top 3” things that you have been wanting to do but you've been neglecting because “life was getting in the way.”
 I have a few examples for you, but make sure whatever you decide on is what truly ties into your passions and will bring you joy.

-Start a book club
+-- Start a book club

-Take an online musical instrument class
+-- Take an online musical instrument class

-Paint following a Youtube video
+-- Paint following a Youtube video

-Make a list of recipes to experiment with
+-- Make a list of recipes to experiment with